Whatever Home is, it's something emotive and different for all of us.

 My theme word, Home, is of course an emotional journey, but these themes often manifest as something concrete.
 In our case, this year, a turmoil of abodes.

 We emigrated here to Montenegro, from England, in 2007.
 It has been everything and more than I wanted it to be.
-We have grown as a couple, and as individuals.
+It has ripped up expectations and replaced them with reality.
+I have grown.
 And we had our girl here.

 We built a big ol' stone house that was initially to be a permanent home.
 So selling it is not only essential, it's also very tricky - being up in the sticks, as we say.

 But it turns out that the glut of apartments here has made 'villas' (farmhouses) away from the bay-side, a rarity and coveted by many holidaymakers and travel agents.

 Yet this house won't budge without full completion of works as well as some additions.
 One of these is a pool.
 But we don't have the cash for wardrobes (18 months later still using our suitcases), let alone such luxuries.